bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 (e.g. three 3D volumes provided as an input to the multiparametric mapping protocol) and/or the quantitative parameter maps themselves (e.g. T1map etc.).

-All anatomy imaging data filenames can include the key/value pairs of `run-<index>`, `ce-<label>` or `rec-<label>`.
+All anatomy imaging data filenames can include the key-value pairs of `run-<index>`, `ce-<label>` or `rec-<label>`.

 If the same acquisition for a given `_suffix` is repeated without any parameter